kaapana/kaapana/docs/source/getting_started/deployment.rst

    .. tab:: Tarball

-      :code:`./deploy_platform.sh --tar-path <path-to-tarball-file>`
+      :code:`./deploy_platform.sh --upload-tar <path-to-tarball-file>`

 You may be asked the following questions:

 1. *Please enter the credentials for the Container-Registry:*

-   Use the same credentials you used before with *docker login*
+   Use the credentials to your own registry or the ones provided to you by the Kaapana team.

 2. *Enable GPU support?*